SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/02-logging-in.md

 ~~~
 {: .bash}

-Windows PuTTY users should enter hawklogin.cf.ac.uk in the hostname box.
+PuTTY users should enter hawklogin.cf.ac.uk in the hostname box.

 ## What's available?